rdeits/juliacon-2019-cryptics/index.md

 * Cryptic crosswords have clues which operate differently.
 * Each clue points to a single answer in *two different ways*, typically by providing a *definition* and a *wordplay*, mixed together to obscure which part is which.
-* This is much easier to explain by example.
+* This is much easier to explain by example:

 ----